DanielOaks/howto/making-interesting-backgrounds/creating-location-concepts.md

 ---

 ## 👋 Introduction
 In this lesson we’re talking about creating locations to draw.
-This includes everything from creating the ideas to laying out the place and thinking about how to fill the location with life.
-This is sort of a concept art boot camp for environments, and is a lesson you’ll want to re-visit later, so strap in.
+This includes everything from creating the ideas to laying out the place and thinking about how to fill it with life.
+This lesson is sort of a concept art boot camp for environments, and you may want to re-visit it later.
+Let's get stuck in.

 ### Learning objectives
 With this lesson, you’ll:
-- Learn how to think up interesting concepts.
+- Learn how to create interesting concepts.
 - Learn how to take a concept and flesh it out.
 - Gain tools and techniques to make those concepts are as good as they can be.

 ### Approaches to concepting
-Making an interesting location, and interesting backgrounds in general, is all about providing context without having to rely on exposition.
-That means conveying information without using text.

-But you can still use text while concepting and designing locations!
-Just remember that your goal is to create a space that, on its own, tells the viewer all the info they need.
-If you’re doing things that **explain, without needing to be said,** you’re on the right track.
+Making an interesting locations and backgrounds is all about providing context without having to rely on exposition.
+That means giving the viewer information without using text.
+Your goal is to create a space that, on its own, tells the viewer all they need to know.

-Also, especially while you’re learning, using text instead of sketching may help you **focus on the ideas,** rather than worrying about whether you can get those ideas **looking correct**, as well 🖼️✍️😅 Feel free to approach concepting however works best for you!
+You can dive straight into the sketching and images, start with text to focus on the ideas first – it's all up to you.
+Collecting references to inspire you or use as jumping-off points is also a good way to start.

+We'll focus on this approach:

+1. **Definition:** Clearly define what the location is/does.
+2. **Exploration:** Start thumbnailing to explore the location.
+3. **Add interest:** While thumbnailing, look at reference, answer questions, and add more interest.
+4. **Refine:** Choose which thumbnails work best and refine.
+5. **Layout:** Create a layout sketch based on your thumbnails.
+6. **Review:** Check your details and review this location.
+7. **Tie down:** Create your final concept art.

+---

+This is a very general approach.
+You may find that you prefer to re-arrange these steps or go about it your own way, and that's fine.
+But this has all the core steps you need to create interesting location concepts.

 ## 🤔 Coming up with interesting concepts
 The main creative step when it comes to concepting is to, well, come up with the concepts.
-And some people are able to just take a page and start sketching out ideas!!

-But for those of us who are left staring at a blank page, let’s go through some steps to help get those creative juices flowing.
+Some people are able to just take a page and start sketching out ideas!
+But for those of us who are left staring at a blank page, let’s go through the steps above to help get those creative juices flowing.

 ### Define the problem space
 Let’s ask ourselves some questions to help nail down what we’re doing: